eflautt/ga-data-science/lessons/lesson-13/readme.md

   ```

   This toolkit has 3 pre-processing engines.
-    - a tokenizer: to identify the tokens (or words)
+    - a tokenizer: to identify the word tokens
-    - a tagger: to identify _what_ the words are
+    - a tagger: to identify the concepts described by the words
     - a parser: to identify the phrases and links between the different words

 Each of these pre-processing can be overridden with a specific tool you have (you may want a specialized tokenizer or stock quotes or instagram posts compared to news headlines).
 You could write your own tokenizer or tagger for those tasks and use them in place of the default ones `spacy` provides, but we will use the defaults for now.